Jananishanmugam/python-program/README.md

 # python-program
 basic programs
-In this just a starting sample program in python is given :) Happy coding .^)
+---In this just a starting sample program in python is given :) Happy coding .^)